 - a.
-Permanent employees who have successfully completed a probationary period and test positive for drugs will be immediately relieved from safety-sensitive functions, and will not be allowed to return to work in either safety or non-safety-sensitive duties until evaluated and released by a SAP and must test negative on a Return to Duty test.
-Applicable accumulated leave or leave without pay may be granted for time away from work, treatment, counseling or rehabilitation under applicable ordinance provisions.
-Temporary employees and probationary permanent employees will be terminated. - b.
-Permanent employees who have successfully completed a probationary period and test 0.04% blood alcohol concentration or greater shall be relieved from safety-sensitive functions, and will not be allowed to return to work in either safety or non-safety-sensitive duties until referred to a SAP and shall not be returned to duty until evaluated and released by the SAP and testing less than 0.02% blood alcohol concentration on a Return To Duty Test.
-Applicable accumulated leave or leave without pay may be granted for time away from work, treatment, counseling or rehabilitation under applicable ordinance provisions.
-Temporary employees and probationary permanent employees will be terminated. - c.
+Employees testing positive for drugs will be immediately relieved from safety-sensitive functions, and will not be allowed to return to work in either safety or non-safety-sensitive duties until evaluated and released by a SAP and must test negative on a Return to Duty test.
+Applicable accumulated leave or leave without pay may be granted for time away from work, treatment, counseling or rehabilitation under applicable ordinance provisions. - b.
+Employees testing 0.04% blood alcohol concentration or greater shall be relieved from safety-sensitive functions, and will not be allowed to return to work in either safety or non-safety-sensitive duties until referred to a SAP and shall not be returned to duty until evaluated and released by the SAP and testing less than 0.02% blood alcohol concentration on a Return To Duty Test.
+Applicable accumulated leave or leave without pay may be granted for time away from work, treatment, counseling or rehabilitation under applicable ordinance provisions. - c.
 Employees testing 0.02% to .039% blood alcohol concentration shall be relieved from safety-sensitive duties and not returned to work for at least eight hours.
-Employees will not be allowed to work in either safety-sensitive or non-safety-sensitive positions during this 8 hour timeframe.
+Employees will not be allowed to work in either safety-sensitive or non- safety-sensitive positions during this 8 hour timeframe.
 Applicable accumulated leave or leave without pay may be granted for time away from work, treatment, counseling or rehabilitation under applicable ordinance provisions.
-The employee must take a breath alcohol test with a result of less than .02 % alcohol concentration before returning to duty.
+The employee must take a breath alcohol test with a result of less than .02 % alcohol concentration before returning to duty. - d.

-d.
 Employees refusing to take a required drug or alcohol test, or refusing to provide a breath or urine sample shall be considered to have tested positive and will not be allowed to perform safety-sensitive duties.
 If an employee asserts that they are unable to provide a urine or breath specimen and a physician concludes in writing that such inability has no medical cause, the inability to provide a specimen shall be considered a refusal and, therefore, a positive test.

-Section H. EMPLOYEE DRUG AND ALCOHOL EDUCATION
+SECTION I. EMPLOYEE DRUG AND ALCOHOL EDUCATION.

-1. Policy Availability
+1. Policy Availability.